£

 Tips for taking care when you come home from hospital:

-- Have food that's quick and easy to make ready at home – Ready-made meals or snacks are fine too – the important thing is that you eat.
+• Have food ready at home that’s quick and easy to make – Ready-made meals or snacks are fine too – the important thing is that you eat.

-- Try to move around each day.
-Even just walking around the house will be good physical activity that can help improve your strength
+• Try to move around each day – Even just walking around the house will be good physical activity that can help improve your strength.

-- Take time to rest, but when you have some energy, do things that you enjoy too – you need both.
+• Take time to rest, but when you have some energy, do things that you enjoy too – You need both.

-- Know how to reduce the risk of catching an infection – this is important for you and anyone who looks after you to know.
+• Know how to reduce the risk of catching an infection – This is important for you and anyone who looks after you to know.
 See our information about symptoms of an infection.

 There are many more tips, and stories from other people with AML and their families, in our booklet Acute myeloid leukaemia (AML): your guide to diagnosis, treatment and life after AML.